-ICOS supports its partners to apply for multi-disciplinary consortium projects by providing timely information on the financial and administrative process as well as on scientific and technical prerequisites and developments.
-For example, ICOS partners have been very successful in getting funded by EU Horizon 2020 projects.
-All ongoing ICOS projects are listed in Appendices.
+ICOS supports its partners to apply for multi-disciplinary consortium projects by providing timely information on the financial and administrative process as well as on the scientific and technical prerequisites and developments.
+For example, ICOS partners have participated in several successful EU Horizon 2020 projects, and the partnership with ICOS is explicitly mentioned in several Horizon Europe calls.
+All ongoing ICOS projects are listed in the Appendices.